Myobbb/hummingbot/cex_api_docs/bybit/Bybit_Spot_WebSocket_Hummingbot.md

 ## Notes specific to Hummingbot implementation
 - Category is always `spot` for all relevant REST/WS operations.
 - Public orderbook depth used on WS is L50 (`orderbook.50.{symbol}`); REST snapshots cap at `limit<=200`.
-- Private WS connection URL includes an optional `?max_active_time=5m` query to hint session longevity; not required by Bybit.
+- Private WS connection URL includes `?max_active_time=5m` to customize session alive time (Bybit supports 30s..600s).
 - Hummingbot proactively resubscribes/resnapshots on per-symbol staleness, and reconnects WS if heartbeats are missed.

 ## References